Storm Eowyn ‘probably the strongest to hit the UK in at least 10 years’

 More than a million people in the UK were without power, and there was significant travel disruption across the UK and Ireland.

+Celtic’s Scottish Premiership match against Dundee on Saturday was called off because of storm damage to the club’s Glasgow stadium.

-The storm eased slightly overnight but those carrying out recovery work in Scotland will still face some “fairly difficult” conditions, the Met Office said.
+The weather eased slightly overnight but those carrying out recovery work in Scotland will still face some “fairly difficult” conditions, the Met Office said.

 A yellow warning for strong winds is in place for much of Scotland until 3pm on Saturday, where gusts could reach 50-60mph inland, 60-70mph on exposed coasts and hills and possibly 70-80mph in the Northern Isles.